Global Summer Programme (GSP)

 • Application fee of S$150 must be paid within 3 days after application submission and is strictly non-refundable.

-• All fees are quoted in Singapore Dollars (S$) and include Singapore’s Goods and Service Tax, which from 1 January 2024 will be raised from 8% to 9%.
+• All fees are quoted in Singapore Dollars (S$) and include the prevailing Goods and Services Tax.
 These fees do not cover other costs, such as accommodation charges and travel visa fees.

 • Upon acceptance of SMU’s conditional offer of admission to the programme, fee-paying students are required to make a non-refundable advance payment of S$1,000 (as part of the tuition fee).